Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 where $m(u,t)$ is strictly increasing in $u$ $\forall t$, and $\mathcal{U}_{it}$ is an unobservable scalar for unit $i$ at time $t$ with constant distribution over time within groups,

-and whose support for the AO units in the treatment group is contained in the support of the distribution in the control group. \end{assumption} Assumption \ref{as:outcome} is the principal counterpart to assumptions 3.1-3.4 in \textcite{athey_identification_2006}.
+\end{assumption} Assumption \ref{as:outcome} is the principal counterpart to assumptions 3.1-3.4 in \textcite{athey_identification_2006}.
 It models the untreated potential outcome as a function of an unobservable individual characteristic, $\mathcal{U}_{it}$.
 This model embeds several restrictions on the unobservable, its distribution, and the outcome function $m(\cdot)$.
 These assumptions do not restrict the data in any way and, thus, are not testable.

 This model assumes that all the individual characteristics affecting the outcome can be captured in a single index, $\mathcal{U}_{it}$.
 The function $m(\cdot)$ being strictly increasing implies that units with higher values of the unobservable also have higher outcomes.
 This assumption is intuitive when the unobservable is interpreted as an individual characteristic such as ability or productivity.
-It holds by construction in additively separable models, such as the DiD model.
+It holds by construction in additively separable models, such as the two-way fixed effects model.
 However, it also accommodates a broad range of non-additive nonlinear outcome functions.

 The distribution of the unobservable may differ between the treatment and control groups.
 However, it remains constant over time within each group.
 This assumption is crucial, as it allows interpreting changes in the outcome in the control group as changes in the function $m(\cdot)$.
 Once the trend in $m(\cdot)$ is estimated, the missing potential outcome for the treatment group can be identified.